turris-cz/user-docs/docs/basics/omnia-ng-faq.md

 button on the back of your Turris Omnia NG.
 Not the reset button, the other one.

+## My SFP/Wi-Fi card/USB dongle worked on Omnia but doesn't work on NG!

+When we do the initial support for the device, we make sure that everything shipped with the device work.
+But it might take some extra time to integrate all the backports and fixes we did for our other devices.

 {! include-markdown './see-also-faq.md' !}